 Aviation disasters are among the most horrifying accidents that can happen.
-When a plane crash occurs, the attorneys at Raynes Lawn Hehmeyer will conduct a prompt in-depth investigation to assure that our clients obtain the maximum compensation for their losses.
+When a plane crash occurs, the attorneys at Raynes & Lawn will conduct a prompt in-depth investigation to assure that our clients obtain the maximum compensation for their losses.
 We represent victims in all types of aviation accidents, including those involving commercial airliners, private aircraft, helicopters, jets, turboprop aircraft, seaplanes, ultralights, experimental aircraft and others.
-Our team of aviation lawyers is led by Chuck Hehmeyer, who is a licensed pilot.

 Multiple parties may be liable in aviation disasters, including the airplane manufacturer and the maker of any defective parts, flight schools, air traffic controllers, and engine manufacturers.
 Our attorneys understand how to investigate an aviation accident to uncover the true cause.